Aminocd/slate/source/index.html.md

-receiver-burnrate-period-id | The ID of the burnrate period of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-sender-currency-holding-id | The ID of the public or private currency holding that the transfer debited from, only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-receiver-currency-holding-type | Whether the currency holding that the transfer credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user
+receiver-burnrate-period-id | The ID of the burnrate period of the receiving currency holding when it was credited by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transfer-sender-currency-holding-type | Whether the currency holding that the transfer debited from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-sender-currency-holding-id | The ID of the public or private currency holding that the transfer debited from, only shown if the owner of the currency holding that the transfer debited from is the logged-in user transfer-receiver-currency-holding-type | Whether the currency holding that the transfer credited to is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding" transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user